 Unilateral Measures by Individual Jurisdictions Create Transfer Pricing Challenges for MNEs

-Compounding these global challenges are the ever-increasing unilateral measures undertaken by individual jurisdictions to buttress their own transfer pricing regimes.
+Compounding these global challenges are unilateral measures undertaken by individual jurisdictions to buttress their own transfer pricing regimes.
 Some of that activity has arisen in the direct context of the digitalisation debate, as countries unwilling to await unified OECD action have taken matters into their own hands by enacting jurisdiction-specific legislation.
 For example, a French digital services tax (DST) signed into legislation in mid-2019, with retroactive effect to 1 January 2019, applies a 3% tax to covered services with the acknowledgement that it is intended to be temporary pending a final, long-term solution to digital taxation by the OECD.
-The United Kingdom (UK) enacted a DST in 2020 that applies a 2% tax on the revenues of certain search engines, social media platforms and online marketplaces.
+The UK enacted a DST in 2020 that applies a 2% tax on the revenues of certain search engines, social media platforms and online marketplaces.

 As of late March 2021, approximately half of all European OECD countries had announced, proposed or enacted a DST, with substantial inconsistency across the various approaches.
 Such a diverse array of legislation presents considerable challenges to targeted companies, the most significant of which are US-based.